MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 Built with integrity by design, many Microsoft Surface devices are now easier to repair<sup>1</sup> and maintain, providing commercial customers with greater flexibility while extending the use of devices.

 There are several ways commercial customers can obtain service for Surface for Business devices.
-You can get service directly from Microsoft or use a third party Authorized Service Provider.
+You can get service [directly from Microsoft](microsoft-in-region-same-unit-repair.md) or use a third party [Authorized Service Provider](authorized-service-providers.md).
 Or with skilled technicians, you can repair<sup>2</sup> devices yourself following the applicable [Surface Service Guide](https://www.microsoft.com/download/100440) or [article](https://support.microsoft.com/surface/replace-the-feet-on-surface-devices-791bcf1d-db4a-4807-816e-06d30072383d).

 To learn more, see [Surface service options](surface-service-options.md).

 ## Surface devices and replacement components

-Microsoft recommends that only technically inclined individuals with the knowledge, experience, and requisite tools perform repairs in accordance with the relevant [Surface Services Guide instructions](https://www.microsoft.com/download/100440) available on the Microsoft Download Center.
+Microsoft recommends that only technically inclined individuals with the knowledge, experience, and requisite tools perform repairs in accordance with the relevant [Surface Service Guide instructions](https://www.microsoft.com/download/100440).

 > [!NOTE]
-> Replacement components have a 90-day Microsoft Limited Hardware Warranty<sup>3</sup> and can be purchased from a [Microsoft Authorized Device Reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).
-Replacement components are currently **only available for purchase separately**, independent of the warranty status of your device.
-To order, see [Customer self-serve repair](surface-customer-self-repair-surface.md).
-Replacement components may be refurbished.
+> Replacement components may be refurbished.